bigmlcom/sampling/README.md

 # Random Sampling in Clojure
 ============================

-This library supports three flavors of random sampling.
+This library supports three flavors of random sampling: simple sampling, reservoir sampling, and stream sampling.
 As we review each, feel free to follow along in the REPL:

 ```clojure
 user> (ns test